Picea schrenkiana: Subspecies

-It is closely related to, and in many respects intermediate between Morinda spruce (Picea smithiana) from further south in the Himalaya, and Siberian spruce (Picea obovata) further north in Siberia.
+It is closely related to, and in many respects intermediate between the Morinda spruce (Picea smithiana) from further south in the Himalaya, and the Siberian spruce (Picea obovata) further north in Siberia.

 Uses

 Schrenk's spruce is an important tree in central Asia for timber and paper production, where few other large trees exist.
-Its slower growth compared to Norway Spruce reduces its importance outside of its native range.
+Its slower growth compared to the Norway spruce (Picea abies) reduces its importance outside of its native range.

 Cultivation

 Picea schrenkiana is grown as an ornamental tree in large gardens and public parks in Europe.